gimbalmonkey/pointcloudviz/README.md

 ![](img/potree_output_files.JPG)

 8. Potree requires a web server to host the point cloud visualization files.
-We will use GitHub as our web server.
+We will use GitHub as our web server.<br/>

 **GitHub Hosting**<br/>